likitha-shankar/Linux-Security-Agent/docs/USING_REAL_TRAINING_DATA.md

 1. ✅ Download a real dataset
 2. ✅ Convert to our format
 3. ✅ Train models with real data
-4. ✅ Compare performance: real data vs synthetic data
+4. ✅ Compare performance: ADFA-LD vs other datasets
 5. ✅ Document results in your research

 ## Questions?